Rectal prolapse

 - being unable to control when you poo – you might not be able to hold it in until you reach the toilet

-- having bright red blood coming from your rectum
+- bright red blood coming from your bottom

-- slimy mucus coming from your rectum, which can be constant
+- slimy mucus or poo coming from your bottom

 - feeling some discomfort or pain

 These symptoms might not be a rectal prolapse.
-So if you have symptoms, contact your GP.
+If you have symptoms, contact your GP.

 What should I do if I'm embarrassed to talk to my doctor?